lucascompython/speed-comparison/README.md

         primes += 1
 ```

-The code below is an implemation of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
+The code below is an implemation of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) in Python

 ```python
 primes = [True for _ in range(rounds + 1)]